The Benefits of Natural Desiccated Thyroid: 3 Patient StoriesOctober 15, 2018

 The Significance of Low Cortisol

 All of this is to say that your low cortisol levels are definitely significant, even if they cannot be traced back to adrenal fatigue.
-Even though adrenal fatigue is not real, your low cortisol can still be a significant thing to dig deep into and understand better.
+Even though adrenal fatigue is not real, your low cortisol can still be a significant thing to dig deep into.

 Cortisol balance is a big problem for a lot of people.
-Some have not enough in the morning, too much all day long, or too much in the evening.
+Some have their cortisol low in the morning, too much all day long, or too much in the evening.
 All of those things boil down to a poor cortisol slope.

 Imagine yourself skiing.
 You want to go down the slope, but you cannot ski upwards and you will not be able to even move if it is flat – instead, you need a good downward slope to make your journey.
 That cortisol slope, in and of itself, is so significant as it can predict: